 A valid defense may also exist if the person has no injuries or their allegations are not corroborated by the evidence.

-Call a Tampa Domestic Violence Lawyer Now
+Call a Tampa Domestic Violence Defense Lawyer Now

 Domestic violence has a powerful social stigma that causes the unfair presumption of guilty until proven innocent.
 If you are involved in a contentious divorce, breakup, or child custody dispute, your ex could try to gain an advantage by exaggerating or fabricating an incident.
-To prevent a malicious or inaccurate accusation from ruining your life, call (813) 223-4343 to reach our Tampa domestic violence attorney at Sulte Law Firm.
+To prevent a malicious or inaccurate accusation from ruining your life, call (813) 223-4343 to reach our Tampa domestic violence defense lawyer at Sulte Law Firm.

 What if the alleged victim doesn’t want to press charges?